Where Do I Start? (Part 2)

 (Eating an Elephant One Bite at a Time - Part 2)

 Moving in with your children?
 Downsizing?
 Assisted Living?
 Senior housing?
 If you answered yes to any of these - willingly or not - you likely have a home to sell.
-Part 1 of the Elephant Guide acknowledged the enormity of such a task, especially if you’ve lived a lifetime in this home.
-It’s filled with memories and comfortably arranged just how you like it.
-Part 1 offered some questions to help you (and possibly your children) make the moving decision, and also outlined important next-steps, none of which begin with packing.
-Your move starts with a plan, and the plan starts with information from a variety of professionals.
+Part 1 of the Elephant series acknowledged the enormity of such a task and offered some questions to help you (and possibly your children) make important moving decisions.
+Before you start packing, the first bite of Eating an Elephant is to gather information from a variety of professionals.

-A financial planner (FP) is not the same thing as an accountant.
-In the purest form of definition, financial planners manage your money.
-They address issues related to investing, moving, and budgeting finances.
-They can review your overall financial picture and help devise a plan that will maximize your assets.
+A financial planner is not the same thing as an accountant.
+FPs manage your money; they address issues related to investing, moving, and budgeting finances.
+They can review your overall money picture and help prepare a plan that will maximize your assets.
 Accountants, on the other hand, keep track of money and file your annual taxes.
-They can work with your FP in determining an overall plan for your financial future.
-It’s never too late to start planning how to finance your next move and keep as much money for yourself as possible.
-Most (good) FPs and accountants will meet with you at your own home, with their portable technology.
-Their smart-phones and laptop computers will do the work right in front of you!
-After meeting with both of these professionals, you should have a pretty clear picture of what you can afford for your next move, and how you’ll pay for it.
+Reputable FPs and accountants will meet with you at your home where they can display your financial picture right on their laptop computer.